If you want to try painting for kids, I have just the projects for you. Try these acrylic paint crafts with your little ones – so much fun!

 Ready to jump into painting with kids?
 Check out the great list of projects below!

-If you want some smart painting ideas for kids, check out the following projects!
-There are 50 great tutorials here, and lots of them use supplies you already have on hand.
+If you want some smart kids painting ideas, check out the following projects!
+There are 50+ great tutorials here, and lots of them use supplies you already have on hand.

 This homemade puffy paint recipe is easy to make with just three ingredients: self-rising flour, salt and water.
 Paint your picture, put it in the microwave, and it puffs right up!
 Your kids will love it!